Godscrum: Episode 2 is Live!

 Now about food sacrificed to idols: We know that we all possess knowledge.
 Knowledge puffs up, but love builds up.
 (1 Cor 8:1)

 There was Paul, getting right to the heart of the matter: don't be a legalist, but take the loving way.
 We are free to act on our consciences--the essence of Christian liberty.
-We are not bound to do not, but to do the loving in all things.
-Here was Paul's guidance to the church:
+We are not bound to

 Be careful, however, that the exercise of your freedom does not become a stumbling block to the weak.
 For if anyone with a weak conscience sees you who have this knowledge eating in an idol's temple, won't he be emboldened to eat what has been sacrificed to idols?
 So this weak brother, for whom Christ died, is destroyed by your knowledge.
 When you sin against your brothers in this way and wound their weak conscience, you sin against Christ.
 Therefore, if what I eat causes my brother to fall into sin, I will never eat meat again, so that I will not cause him to fall.
 (1 Cor 8:9-13)